travis-ci/docs-travis-ci-com/user/pull-requests.md

 these tests for pull requests from external contributors.

-To work around this, restrict these tests only to situations where the environment variables are available, or disable them for pull requests entirely, as show in the following example:
+To work around this, restrict these tests only to situations where the environment variables are available, or disable them for pull requests entirely, as shown in the following example:

 ```yaml
 script: